thattanarayana/SOC_Projects/wazuh/Wazuh_Agent_Installation_Endpoint.md

-					      -: Wazuh Agent Installation on Endpoint Windows VM :-
+					      -: Wazuh Agent Installation on Endpoint Windows VM cloud version :-

 This guide explains how to install and configure the Wazuh Agent inside a windows & Kali Linux virtual machine running on VMware Workstation and connect it to the Wazuh Cloud dashboard.
-This process is for wazuh cloud version
+This process is for wazuh cloud version.

 Deploy Wazuh Agent on Endpoint Windows Device:-
 Step 1 — Open Agent Deployment